-A history of research into light therapy for concussions and CTE
+A history of research into light therapy as a potential treatment for persistent concussion symptoms and possible CTE

 This article is a companion to our Light Therapy treatment page, which explains how the LED light therapy devices work, how to access the same devices researchers are using, and the science behind light therapy, or photobiomodulation.

 Light therapy is an exciting new area of research as a possible treatment for persistent post-concussion symptoms, also called post-concussion syndrome, or chronic mTBI.
-Research in 2019 is also showing that light therapy is a potential treatment for patients diagnosed with probably chronic traumatic encephalopathy, or CTE.
+Research in 2019 is also showing that light therapy is a potential treatment for patients diagnosed with possible CTE (chronic traumatic encephalopathy) based on their medical history.

 2011 Light therapy for persistent post-concussion symptoms - two case studies

 In 2011, Dr. Maraget Naeser was the lead author of Improved Cognitive Function After Transcranial, Light-Emitting Diode Treatments in Chronic, Traumatic Brain Injury: Two Case Reports published in Photomedicine and Laser Surgery.
 Dr. Naeser writes:

 Transcranial red/NIR LED may be an inexpensive, noninvasive treatment, suitable for home treatments, to improve cognitive function in TBI patients, as well as to reduce symptom severity in PTSD patients.